Easily identify takeoff and landing points across all your flights.

 Operators with fixed routes (e.g. tourism or utility flights) may benefit less, but can still configure custom naming for private sites.

-Where are Locations Shown?
+Where are the Locations Shown?

-Flying Page (web)
+A. Flying Page (web)

 When an aircraft is selected in the Aircraft list, the expanded panel includes a mini timeline of key flight events.
 If takeoff and landing events have occurred, and locations for these have been identified, they will be shown:

-Flight History (web)
+B. Flight History (web)

 "FROM" and "TO" columns in the History table show location Codes (according to the priority preference set in your Admin settings).